 Dexcom G7®

 The Dexcom G7® is the latest version of Dexcom’s Continuous Glucose Monitor.
 This system has received a CE-mark, allowing Dexcom to sell the device to people with diabetes in Europe.
-As of December 2022, the Dexcom G7 has also received FDA approval for use in people with all Types of diabetes ages two years and older.
+As of February 17, 2023, the Dexcom G7 will be available for purchase to people with all Types of diabetes ages two years and older living in the US.

 Here are some of the new features of the G7®: